Get Practical Leadership Tips and Insights

 The Sin of Unforgiveness (Part 2 of 3)

 If you’re a sports fan, you know retaliation is the foul that is almost always noticed and penalized by the referee.
-No matter the protest afterward, it’s the retaliator not the original offender most often punished.
-Then again, there is the make-up call.
+No matter the protest afterward, it’s the retaliator, not the original offender most often punished.
+The Make-Up Call Then again, there is the make-up call.
 An honest referee knows what’s going on.
-If he believes the protest, the original offender better not provide any reason whatsoever for the zebra to stop play.
+If he believes the protest, the original offender better not provide any reason whatsoever for the zebra to stop playing.
 And so goes life.
-We seek to find justice yet always fall a bit short.
-If you have ever broken up a fight on the playground, you will hear the phrase “He started it!”
-I’ve always found that line of thinking a bit humorous as if there were no history to consider.
+We seek to find justice, yet always fall a bit short.
+The Playground Analogy If you have ever broken up a fight on the playground, you will hear the phrase “He started it!”
+I’ve always found that line of thinking a bit humorous, as if there were no history to consider.
 Usually, for two to fight, someone has had enough.
 Someone stepped over the invisible line.
-And to everyone’s surprise, a fight breaks out.
-This is the world in
+And to everyone’s surprise, a fight breaks

 Read More »